 - The DB2 edit panel.
 This is option 4 of the DB2 primary option menu.
-This panel will generate an EDIT command from fields entered on the panel and either execute it or place it in a dataset as a command to be executed by the ACTION key.
+This panel will generate an EDIT command from - fields entered on the panel and either execute it or place it in a dataset as a command to be executed by the ACTION key.
 The DB2 browse panel.
 This is option 5 of the DB2 primary option menu.
-This panel will generate a BROWSE command - The DB2 browse panel.
-This is option 5 of the DB2 primary option menu.
-This panel will generate a BROWSE command from fields entered on the panel and either execute it or place it in a dataset as a command to be executed by the ACTION key. - Using the ACTION key to execute an edit or browse primary command stored in a text (command) file.
+This panel will generate a BROWSE command from fields entered on the panel and either execute it or place it in a dataset as a command to be executed by the ACTION key - Using the ACTION key to execute an edit or browse primary command stored in a text (command) file.